Utah's Newest Lakefront City — Modern Living with FrontRunner Access

 Builder incentives remain strong — $15,000-$20,000 in credits are common on quick move-in homes.

 Watch out for: Limited retail and dining (still developing), HOA fees that fund the city's extensive amenities, and understanding that Vineyard is still being built — construction will be ongoing for years.
+Salisbury Real Estate negotiates builder incentives and reviews contracts for Vineyard buyers.

 Vineyard's rapid appreciation (6%+ YoY) benefits sellers who bought early.
 Target buyers seeking transit-oriented living — the FrontRunner access is a major differentiator.